Code-Institute-Submissions/Only-Hikers-MS1/README.md

     <img src="assets/uxd/colorScheme/colorHuntPalette.png" alt="color palette" title="Color Palette" width="600" height="400">
 </h1>

+I used #282626 for my headings across the jumbotron as #555555 didn't create enough of a contrast against the image of the sea and sky.

 ### 3. Logo

 I used <a href="https://www.freelogodesign.org/">Free Logo Design</a> , a free website to make my logo for my website.